We pray the following questions help answer some of the “why” behind our current reopening plan.

 10. Why do we need face coverings after the service outside?

 We truly desire our church family to connect meaningfully in-person after the service while maintaining appropriate social distance.
 As those attending our service exit our building and move away from floor markings that clearly indicate six-foot increments, we recognize that there may be instances where people accidentally violate the spacing requirement.
-Wearing a mask all the way to your car (or to the border of our property for those who walk) provides added protection for all who are in attendance if this happens.
-Because our fellowship will take place primarily outside, our collective adherence to the face covering requirement outdoors will also communicate love for our neighbors as they witness our interactions.
+Wearing a mask as you fellowship outside provides added protection for all who are in attendance if this happens.
+Because our fellowship will take place primarily outside as weather permits, our collective adherence to the face covering requirement outdoors will also communicate love for our neighbors as they witness our interactions.

 11. What does Children’s Ministry look like right now?

 We are encouraging families to worship together either by attending the service in person or by watching the livestream.
 We are excited that we can worship as an entire church family that consists of all ages.
 We understand that this may be a new experience for some children.
 We are striving for a relaxed environment where we welcome “kids to be kids.”
 We fully anticipate a bit more noise and activity than our services prior to COVID-19!
 Please know that grace will abound, but we will also provide an area in the building specific to your worship space if you feel that your child needs a break from the service.
 These spaces will offer a livestream where you can continue to participate in the service.
 The Nursing Mothers room will be available but limited to two mothers.